sdrasco/CANSLIM/README.md

 ## Project Progress Highlights

-- **2024-12-07**: First full pipeline execution with backtesting and reporting; NaNs and flat lines in outputs, will debug further.
+- **2024-12-09**: First full pipeline execution with backtesting and reporting; NaNs and flat lines in outputs, will debug further.
+- **2024-12-09**: Project domain and simple website [BackBoard.uk](https://backboard.uk/)
 - **2024-12-07**: New logo.
 - **2024-12-07**: Project reorganized and renamed to BackBoard.
 - **2024-12-06**: Splits, dividends, and name changes now accounted for in data processing.